Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Threat Model

 \section{Threat Model}

-This section describes our threat model and provides rigorous security games for the robustness and detectability of an attack.
-To this end, we introduce the following functions resembling the training pipeline of a deep classification model depicted in \Cref{fig:training_pipeline}. \begin{itemize} \item \textsc{Sanitize}($D, Y$): Returns a filtered and augmented set of images $\hat{D}$ and labels $\hat{Y}$ given a set of images $D$ and labels $Y$. \item \textsc{Train}($D, Y; \theta_{\text{init}}$): A stochastic training algorithm that tunes a model on image-label pairs.
-This function optionally accepts pre-trained weights $\theta_{\text{init}}$. \item \textsc{Post-Training}($D, Y, \theta$): Given a model $\theta$ and labelled samples, this method returns modified model parameters $\hat{\theta}$. \item \textsc{Deploy}($\theta$): Given a model $\theta$, this method modifies the inference function of the model. \item \textsc{Detect}($\theta, D, Y$): Outputs $0$ for backdoored models and $1$ for clean models, given a labelled dataset $D, Y$ and model $\theta$. \item $\mathcal{A}(D, \mathcal{O})$: Given images $D$ and a ground-truth labeling function $\mathcal{O}$, this function returns poisoned images and the attack's target labels for each poisoned image. \item \textsc{Acc}($D, Y;\theta$): Given a set of image-label pairs $(D,Y)$ and a labelling function on $D$ parameterized by $\theta$, this function computes the accuracy of the predicted labels against $Y$. \end{itemize} \Cref{tab:notation} summarizes our notation.
+This section describes our threat model and introduces rigorous security games for an attack's robustness and undetectability properties.
+To this end, we introduce the following functions corresponding to the training pipeline of a deep classification model depicted in \Cref{fig:training_pipeline}. \begin{itemize} \itemsep0mm \item \textsc{Sanitize}($\hat{D}, \hat{Y}$): Returns a filtered and potentially augmented set of images $D$ and labels $Y$ given a set of uncurated images $\hat{D}$ and labels $\hat{Y}$. \item \textsc{Train}($D, Y; \theta_{\text{init}}$): A stochastic training algorithm that learns a model from image-label pairs.
+This function optionally accepts pre-trained weights $\theta_{\text{init}}$. \item \textsc{Repair}($\theta, D, Y$): Given a pre-trained model $\theta$ and labelled samples, this method returns modified model parameters $\hat{\theta}$ with the aim to repair backdoors. \item \textsc{Deploy}($\theta$): Given a model $\theta$, this method modifies the inference function of the model. \item \textsc{Detect}($\theta, D, Y$): Outputs $0$ for backdoored models and $1$ for clean models, given a labelled, non-poisoned dataset $D, Y$ and model $\theta$. \item $\mathcal{A}(D, \mathcal{O})$: Given images $D$ and a ground-truth labeling function $\mathcal{O}$, this function returns poisoned images and the attack's target labels for each poisoned image. \item \textsc{Acc}($D, Y;\theta$): Given a set of image-label pairs $(D,Y)$ and a labeling function on $D$ parameterized by $\theta$, this function computes the model's accuracy against $Y$. \end{itemize} \Cref{tab:notation} summarizes our notation.